plume-lib/merging/README.md

 ```

 To enable this for a single repository, add this to the repository's `.gitattributes` file.
+(Or to its `.git/info/attributes` file, in which case it won't be committed with the project.)

 To enable this for all repositories, add this to your your user-level
 gitattributes file.
 The user-level gitattributes file is by default